JiasenZheng/Marker_Assembling_Robot/README.md

 ### SMACH

 * If you are interested in editing or changing the behavior we encourage you take a look at SMACHs tutorial at: http://wiki.ros.org/smach.
 The state machine iterates between a series of states (Standby, Caps, Markers, genMatch, setTarget, Assemble).
-It relies on a manager package provided in source for sorting and matching.
+It relies on a manager python package provided in source for sorting and matching.

 #### Installing and using SMACH-ROS
 * run the following command in a terminal: `sudo apt-get install ros-noetic-smach ros-noetic-smach-ros ros-noetic-executive-smach`

 #### Running Task master
 * To run task master simply run: `rosrun group4 TaskMaster`

+#### Unit Testing
+The project employs a series of unit tests on the manager python package to verify its matching, sorting and destination-setting functionality.
+Run `catkin_make run_tests`

 # Video demo
 * The user interface of processed images and Franka arm visualizations on Rviz:   https://youtu.be/oCTd5CoBUqM